datasnakes/renv/README.md

 1. Creates a default R virtual environment using default config settings or a YAML file in the pre-existing environment directory.
-2. Manages users and the environments .Rprofile and .Renviron files during the usage of an R environment.
+2. Manages the user's and the environment's .Rprofile and .Renviron files.

 Below is an example of the YAML config file (there may be mistakes or missing keys).
 Try to use absolute paths.